ClusterHQ/flocker/docs/using/installing/index.rst

 Installing Flocker
 ==================

+..
+XXX We will improve this introduction with an image.
+See FLOC-2077

 The Flocker CLI is installed on your local machine and provides command line tools to control the cluster.
 This also includes the ``flocker-ca`` tool, which you use to generate certificates for all the Flocker components.